SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

     This key allows to choose the optimization minimizer.
-The default choice is "POWELL", and the possible ones are "POWELL" (modified Powell unconstrained minimizer, see [Powell]_), "SIMPLEX" (simplex or Nelder-Mead unconstrained minimizer, see [Nelder]_).
-It is recommended to stay with the default.
+The default choice is "POWELL", and the possible ones are "POWELL" (modified Powell unconstrained minimizer, see [Powell]_), "SIMPLEX" (simplex or Nelder-Mead unconstrained minimizer, see [Nelder]_), "COBYLA" (constrained optimization by linear approximation).
+It is recommended to stay with the default when there is no bounds, and to choose "COBYLA" when there are bounds.
 Remark: the default "POWELL" method perform a dual outer/inner loops optimization, leading then to less control on the cost function evaluation number because it is the outer loop limit than is controled.
-If precise control on this cost function evaluation number is required, choose the "SIMPLEX" one.
+If precise control on this cost function evaluation number is required, choose the "SIMPLEX" or the "COBYLA" one.

     Example : ``{"Minimizer":"POWELL"}``